FizzyElt/leetcode-solution/README.md

 * 117 Populating Next Right Pointers in Each Node II
 * 821 Shortest Distance to a Character
 * 1455 Check If a Word Occurs As a Prefix of Any Word in a Sentence
+* 1413 Minimum Value to Get Positive Step by Step Sum